Breast malformation

 The strong points

-• Procedure covered by social security under certain conditions (removal of 300 g per breast operated)
+Procedure covered by social security under certain conditions.

 Main known malformations

-Breast deformities are frequent and are responsible for significant functional and psychological discomfort for patients.
+Breast deformities are common and cause significant functional and psychological discomfort for patients.

-The treatment of a breast deformity is based on a precise diagnosis of the deformity in order to propose the most appropriate surgical technique.
+The treatment of breast deformities is based on a precise diagnosis, in order to propose the most appropriate surgical technique.

-Breast deformity surgery is covered by the health insurance.
+Breast deformity surgery is covered by the French health insurance system.

 Tuberous breasts

-This malformation can be classified according to three stages which are subject to different surgical methods.
+This malformation can be classified into three stages, each requiring different surgical methods.

-The anomaly common to all tuberous breasts is an anomaly of the base of the breast: it takes on the appearance of a tubercle.
-Most often the portion of the breast located under the areola is poorly developed, which causes the breast to tilt downward.
+The anomaly common to all tuberous breasts is an abnormality of the base of the breast: it takes on the appearance of a tubercle.
+More often than not, the portion of the breast below the areola is poorly developed, causing the breast to tilt downwards.

 Other criteria for tuberous breasts are:

-• Abnormalities of the areola-nipple plate: it is always large in relation to the volume of the breast.
+Anomalies of the nipple-areolar plate: it is always large in relation to the volume of the breast.

-Both breasts are usually tuberous and all grades can be associated.
+Both breasts are usually tuberous, and all grades can be combined.

-The treatment of this malformation aims to obtain the most natural and symmetrical breast possible.
+Treatment of this malformation aims to achieve the most natural, symmetrical breasts possible.
 Fat injection or Lipofilling has revolutionized the treatment of this malformation.
-We systematically perform at least one session of fat injection in order to give volume to the lower portion of the breast that is poorly developed.
-A second intervention then consists in the installation of silicone prostheses or a new injection of fat according to the case.
+We systematically perform at least one session of fat injection to add volume to the poorly developed lower portion of the breast.
+A second operation then consists in fitting silicone prostheses or injecting fat again, depending on the case.

 Poland Syndrome